On this page:

 Public Safety would like to make your stay at Gettysburg College as safe and enjoyable as possible.
 There are several programs offered to the campus community in an effort to assist in your safety.
 Please feel free to use these services.

 Ample parking for the Gettysburg College Community is available at several sites on campus.
-Please refer to the map below to assist you in finding these areas.
+Please refer to the map on the reverse side of this brochure to assist you in finding these areas.
 In an effort to cooperate with the Gettysburg Borough, College community members are encouraged to park on the Gettysburg College property.
 All lots require a Gettysburg College parking permit.
 All paved parking lots have clearly marked parking spaces for maximum efficiency.
 Please park within those marked spaces.
 All other areas that are not marked for parking are not designed to handle parked vehicles.
-If you have special needs or a situation regarding parking or access, please contact Public Safety at (717)337-6912.
+If you have special needs or a situation regarding parking or access, please contact Public Safety at 717.337.6912.

 Public Safety Officers patrol the parking lots daily and enforce parking regulations as much as possible.
 The overall goal of enforcement measures is to provide a safe environment for the college community.
 Access to the campus property by emergency vehicles, daily deliveries, contract services and other service-oriented vehicles are vital to the campus community.